Health & Safety has been a prominent issue during Halloween in recent years.

-Health & Safety was a prominent issue during Halloween last year.
-You may remember the high profile story around fire safety and Halloween costumes after TV presenter Claudia Winkleman’s daughter suffered serious burns after her outfit caught fire.
+You may remember the high profile story around fire safety and Halloween costumes after TV presenter Claudia Winkleman’s daughter suffered serious burns after her outfit caught fire in 2014.

 In 2014, 91 people in England were admitted to hospital as a result of their clothes melting or igniting.

-The Health & Safety laws have been tightened recently and the Trading Standards can now conduct spot checks on any shop that sells children’s fancy dress costumes.
+Health & Safety laws have been tightened and Trading Standards can now conduct spot checks on any shop that sells children’s fancy dress costumes.
 However, it is still important that you follow the correct safety procedures.

 Here are our top tips for keeping safe this Halloween: